Lady's Bluff Small Wild Area

 Lady's Bluff Small Wild Area (also known as Ladyfinger Bluff Small Wild Area) is a small public access nature preserve managed by the Tennessee Valley Authority located along the Tennessee River in Perry County, Tennessee.
-A trail leads from a parking area to an overlook atop a high bluff on the river.
 The preserve is home to numerous native plant and wildlife species, and is noted for the large number of old-growth cedar trees and limestone outcrops in the area.
+A 2.6 mile trail leads from a parking area to an overlook atop a high bluff on the river and is designated a National Recreation Trail.